freebayes/freebayes/README.md

 Above CMake build should work.
 Recently we added the meson build system which can be run with

-    meson setup builddir
+    meson build/ --buildtype debug
-    cd builddir
+    cd build
     ninja -j 8
     ninja test

 Tests on ARM may be slow.
-Use a multiplier, e.g.
+If you get a TIMEOUT use the multiplier, e.g.

-    meson test -t 2
+    meson test -t 2 -C build/